diagrams/diagrams-doc/doc/manual.rst

 similar.

-Currently, the cairo backend can only include images in ``.png`` format, but hopefully this will be expanded in the future.
-Other backends may be able to handle other types of external images.
+Currently, the cairo backend can only include images in ``.png`` format, but hopefully this will be expanded in the future, as well as adding support for embedding images to other backends.

 Advanced tools for diagram creation
 ===================================